Kajuru Castle: Why it Should Remain on your Wanderlust List

 2019 05 20 17 19 15 CRIME STATISTICS 2017 Edit.xlsx

-Don’t ‘cancel’ Kajuru yet and here’s my argument why
+Don’t ‘cancel’ Kajuru yet, and here’s my argument why

-So while I am not quick to say you should visit the castle today or tomorrow, this year or next, I believe that rather than saying, ‘I would never visit Kajuru (or Kano or Gashaka Gumti), our approach should be one where we hold our government representatives accountable.
+So, while I am not quick to say you should visit the castle today or tomorrow, this year or next, I believe that rather than saying, ‘I would never visit Kajuru (or Kano or Gashaka Gumti), our approach should be one where we hold our government representatives accountable.

 Where do we even begin?

-This question in particular plagues and I could write an entire article why.
+This question in particular plagues and I could write an entire article on why.
 But I’d love for us to discuss in the comment section.
 Maybe we could come up with a project we can embark on together to make a change, no matter how small.
-We owe it ourselves to start somewhere and to do something so that those who have lost their lives would not have done so in vain.
+We owe it to ourselves to start somewhere and to do something so that those who have lost their lives would not have done so in vain.

 1 comment